 Moderate climate (e. g.
 B. Germany, Switzerland, Poland)

-We recommend the pre-culture.
-In the pre-culture, sow the seeds in small pots and let the seedlings grow to the first visible wormwood leaves.
+Sow directly by scattering the seeds.
+For pre-cultivation, sow the seeds in small pots and let the seedlings grow until the first visible wormwood leaves appear.
 Then plant the pre-grown plants from the pots directly into the open ground.
-The planting of the seedlings in the bed is carried out from the 2nd Pair of leaves after the cotyledders.
+Plant the seedlings in the bed at the earliest from the second pair of leaves after the cotyledons.

 Additional tips

-A sline from the herb drives away aphids, mites, cabbage white cabbage, codling moth, earth fleas and rust fungi.
+A liquid manure made from the herb drives away aphids, mites, cabbage white butterflies, codling moths, flea beetles, rust fungi and ants.
 The plants die above ground in winter and sprout again in spring.
-In order to quickly obtain a fine, crumbly and well-drained soil, an additional incorporation of biochar and primeval rock flour is recommended.
+In order to quickly obtain a fine, crumbly and permeable soil with good nutrient and water retention capacity, it is recommended to also incorporate biochar and primary rock flour.

 Type of propagation